freeCodeCamp/guide/src/pages/mathematics/adding-and-subtracting-negative-numbers/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->
+basically two negative number addition is just like normal addition but with a negative sign.